Links

 question we really need to ponder is this: Who has decided

-to ‘peace-process’ the UDA via managed feuds, selective
+to ‘peace-process’ the via managed feuds, selective

 prosecutions and localised suspension of public order?